-If you are a Phone Services customer, we must disclose certain of your personally identifiable information and CPNI to 911 services and to you or your designee upon your express authorization.
+If you are a Phone Services client, we must disclose certain of your personally identifiable information and CPNI to 911 services and to you or your designee upon your express authorization.
 We will also disclose limited personal information to telephone companies so that your calls can be properly routed.
 When you dial a toll-free number, the party you are calling may identify your telephone number using a telephone network technology called Automatic Number Identification (ANI).
 FCC rules prohibit parties that receive calls on toll-free numbers from distributing these telephone numbers.

 Your name, address and/or phone number are provided to those you call in connection with Caller ID functions.
 You may dial *67 to prevent display of your Caller ID.
 Dialing *82 resumes its display.